paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 VS Code doesn't allow to change system prompt directly, but you can use [instructions files][Customize chat responses in VS Code], which are placed under `.github/copilot-instructions.md` or `.github/instructions` to include additional rules.

 Improving the system prompt is always a work in progress.
-I recommend you revisit yours from time to time to add, update, or remove some instructions.
+I recommend you revisit it from time to time to add, update, or remove some instructions.

 ### Create samples for AI to follow

 Everything is about _context_ with AI.
-If you provide too few context the responses will unsatisfactory, but if you provide too much it may take a long time to complete a task and/or easily reach your token limit, or even hallucinate.
+If you provide too little context the responses will be unsatisfactory, but if you provide too much it may take a long time to complete a task and/or easily reach your token limit, or even hallucinate.

 I don't recommend using AI to create large chunks of code either, since those might take an enormous amount of your time to review, understand, and fix.

-For those reasons I found that it is much helpful to provide samples for AI to follow.
+For these reasons, I have found that it is much more helpful to provide samples for AI to follow.
 Consider the sample rust function below and its test.

 ```rust
 /// Get the absolute value of an integer